How to Create a Sunday Morning Ritual You Will Actually Stick To

 You don’t need a better routine.

-You just need to begin — gently — where you are.
+You just need to begin, gently, where you are.

-It’s about remembering you’re already whole — and worthy of a few quiet minutes, just because you’re you.
+Your Sunday morning ritual isn’t about fixing yourself or correcting a flaw.
+It is about remembering that you are already whole and worthy of a few quiet minutes, just because you are you.

 Start small.